 Expectations of an Online Student

 - Online courses are not easier than traditional college courses.
 The online learning process requires commitment on the student's part.
 Online students need to be self-motivated and self-disciplined.
-Online students must also posses the necessary technical skills to navigate the course.
+Online students must also possess the necessary technical skills to navigate the course.
 The successful student will view online courses as a convenient way to receive their education - not an easier way.

 - Online courses correspond with the college's semester sessions.
 Each online course has a start date and an end date.
 The schedule of coursework, assignments, and due dates are determined by each instructor.